February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 You might answer questions such as:

-What are your best practices for getting content through your medical legal and regulatory review process?
+What are your best practices for getting content through your medical, legal, and regulatory (MLR) review process?

 How long does it typically take and where should we adjust the schedule or schedule these reviews?